Grants, Scholarships & Loans

 Tuition Assistance Grant Program

 - Established in 1972, the Tuition Assistance Grant Program (VTAG) is designed to assist Virginia residents who attend accredited private, non-profit colleges and universities in Virginia.
+In 2015-16 the TAG award will be $3,100 (undergraduates) and $1,550 (graduate students in health professions programs).
 Eligibility and Application Information

 These grants vary - the Financial Aid office at each institution can explain the application procedures and the type of aid available.
 Many times, this information can also be found on the website of each college.